|

 SmartStrand®

-they say it is manufactured on the same or similar machines as Polyester.
+Fiber, is made from Dupont's Sorona polymer.
+In fact, I hear it is manufactured using the same or similar machines as Polyester.
+The manufacturers

-Fiber may claim it is as, or more durable than
+say Sorona is more durable than

 is often touted to be more stain resistant than Nylon, but from my own